KristianNilsenAug22FT/ecom-storeKristianNilsenAUG22FT/README.md

 # Getting Started with Create React App

 ## Introduction
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.

-## Available Scripts
+## Description

-In the project directory, you can run:
+This project is an e-commerce store designed with the customer in mind.
+The platform allows customers to browse and purchase products seamlessly, with features that enhance the shopping experience.

+* Product Catalog: Customers can browse a wide variety of products organized in different categories.

 ### `npm start`